 Streaks are the running theme through National Hockey League history on this date.
-In addition, quite a few members of the Hockey Hall of Fame had memorable moments and a pair of big names changed addresses.
-Come along on our daily trip back through decades on the THW time machine.
+In addition, quite a few members of the Hockey Hall of Fame had memorable moments, and a pair of big names changed addresses.
+Come along on our daily trip back through the decades on the THW time machine.

 We’re Going Streaking

-Bobby Hull had a goal and an assist, on Jan.
+Bobby Hull had a goal and an assist on Jan.
 23, 1972, to lead the Chicago Blackhawks to a 4-0 win over the Toronto Maple Leafs.
 This extended his team-record 21-game point streak, where he put up 23 goals and 35 points.
-He held onto this record until 2015 when Patrick Kane had at least one point in 26 straight games.
+He held onto this record until 2015, when Patrick Kane had at least one point in 26 straight games.

-Ace Bailey had two goals and an assist, on Jan.
+Ace Bailey had two goals and an assist on Jan.
 23, 1976, as the Washington Capitals ended their 25-game winless streak (0-22-3) with a 7-5 win over the Rangers.
-Surprisingly, this wasn’t even the longest such streak of the 1975-76 season as the Kansas City Scouts went 27 straight games without a victory.
+Surprisingly, this wasn’t even the longest such streak of the 1975-76 season, as the Kansas City Scouts went 27 straight games without a victory.

-Entering their game, on Jan.
+Entering their game on Jan.
 23, 1985, the Los Angeles Kings had gone 21 straight home games versus the Philadelphia Flyers without a win.
 This streak was snapped with a 6-3 victory, led by Marcel Dionne’s goal and three assists.
 They had gone 0-17-4 at the Forum against the Flyers since their previous win on Oct.
 20, 1973.

 One year later, on Jan.
 23, 1993, Mike Gartner became the first player in league history to score at least 30 goals in 14 straight seasons.
 Goal No. 30 of the season came in the Rangers’ 8-3 victory in Los Angeles.